rackerlabs/design-system/_component_design/help-beacon.md

 ---
-title: Help Beacon
+title: Beacon
 parent: Notifications
 layout: component
 category: Components
 usage: >
-  A help beacon is an animation that attracts a user's attention to a new feature or advanced functionality in a control panel.
+  A beacon is an animation that attracts a user's attention to a new feature or advanced functionality in a control panel.
 A help beacon disappears after a user clicks it.
 preview-image: preview-images/help-beacon.svg
 status: stable
 resource: true